-I have been representing people after they have been in serious auto accidents.
+Derrick Law Firm Injury Lawyers represents people after they have been in serious auto accidents.
 Time and time again, the at-fault party either has no insurance or has insufficient insurance to cover the victim’s medical bills, lost wages and other legal damages.
 It is a difficult discussion to explain to an innocent victim, who has done nothing wrong, that there not enough money available to pay for all the medical bills and lost wages the client has incurred.

 As you leave your driveway today, and begin down the highway, you will be coming within 3 feet of passing vehicles driving in the opposite direction at 60 miles per hour.
 You will be passing within 3 feet of potential disaster repeatedly until you reach your destination.
 Do you really believe they are all sober, all paying attention to the highway, all healthy and all concentrating on avoiding contact with your vehicle?

-Do you realize some are drinking alcohol, some are texting friends, some are talking on the phone, some are putting on make-up, some are thinking about problems they are having in their lives, some are fussing with kids, some are dividing food out of the fast food bag and some are just not paying attention.
+Some are drinking alcohol, some are texting friends, some are talking on the phone, some are putting on make-up, some are thinking about problems they are having in their lives, some are fussing with kids, some are dividing food out of the fast food bag and some are just not paying attention.

-Did you know that if you are riding down the highway with your family, and a drunk or reckless driver runs into you, and they have no insurance, the EMS service, the hospital, the doctors all look to you for the payment of your bills even if you are a completely innocent victim who did nothing wrong?
+If you are riding down the highway with your family, and a drunk or reckless driver runs into you, and they have no insurance, the EMS service, the hospital, and the doctors all look to you for the payment of your bills even if you are a completely innocent victim who did nothing wrong.

-Did you know that if you are unable to work and the at fault party has no insurance that your creditors continue to look to you for house payments, car payments, utility payments, etc...?
+Did you know that if you are unable to work and the at-fault party has no insurance that your creditors continue to look to you for house payments, car payments, utility payments, etc...?

-You can work your entire life to provide for your family, buy a home, and buy vehicles and other property, then because of one drunk driver, a teenager texting a friend or inattention by an uninsured driver, your health and livelihood can be in jeopardy.
+You can work your entire life to provide for your family, buy a home, buy vehicles and other property, and then because of one drunk driver, a teenager texting a friend or inattention by an uninsured driver, your health and livelihood can be in jeopardy.

-You may ask if the At-Fault party does not have sufficient insurance, can I sue them personally?
+You may ask if the at-fault party does not have sufficient insurance, can I sue them personally?